 - Select the image and click Preview to check the effects.

-- If you’re interested in using a different background and not a custom background, select one of the images available on Microsoft Teams after selected Show background effects.
+- If you’re interested in having a different background and not a custom background, select one of the images available on Microsoft Teams after selected Show background effects.

 - To remove the background effect, go to the three-dot icon and click Show background effects and click on the none icon and hit the Apply button.

 Congratulations!
 Now you know how to effectively use Microsoft teams filters.

 Want to improve your Microsoft Teams experience for better productivity?
 Check out the tips and tricks mentioned here.